contriveitup/give-add-on-donate-to-access-content/README.txt

 5. Click Activate to activate it.

 == Frequently Asked Questions ==

-Q. What type of content can I restrict with this plugin?
+= What type of content can I restrict with this plugin? =

-A. With this plugin, you can restrict the content on a page or post by using plugin\'s shortcode or you can restrict an entire page, post, category archive page, custom post type, custom taxonomy archive page.
+With this plugin, you can restrict the content on a page or post by using plugin\'s shortcode or you can restrict an entire page, post, category archive page, custom post type, custom taxonomy archive page.

-Q. What shortcode is used to restrict the content?
+= What shortcode is used to restrict the content? =

-A. The shortcode which is used to restrict the content is:
+The shortcode which is used to restrict the content is:

 [cip_donate_to_access_content form_id=1 show="form|message"]

 It has 2 options, the first one is required which is the ID of the donation form which would appear instead of the restricted content.
 The second option is to either show a Donation form or a Message in place of the restricted content.

-Q. What if I am on a single post page and a category in that post is restricted.
-Would a user will still be able to view that post?
+= What if I am on a single post page and a category in that post is restricted.
+Would a user will still be able to view that post? =

-A. Yes, for now on the Category Archive page can be restricted.
+Yes, for now on the Category Archive page can be restricted.
 If a post is in that category a user can view that post without donation unless you restrict that entire post altogether.

 == Changelog ==
-= 1.0: November 8, 2017 =
+= 1.0: November 9, 2017 =
 * Initial Release.
 JMJK!!